Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 Find out more about transport and parking.

 UniSC does not own or operate on-site student accommodation.
 However, there are privately owned accommodation options within walking distance of UniSC's Sunshine Coast campus.
-Accommodation must be privately arranged between you and your chosen provider before coming to Australia.
+Accommodation must be privately arranged between students and their chosen provider before coming to Australia.
 Additional fees and/or deposits may apply.

 Find out more about accommodation and housing.